IWickGames/serverProc/README.md

-# serverProc
+# serverProc V2
-A easy to use networking library for Python making it easy to create Clients and Servers
+A easy to use networking library for Python making it easy to create Clients and Servers with TCP and UDP